nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Muta
-A framework used to create highly customizable layer 2 blockchain implementations on Nervos.
+A highly customizable, high-performance blockchain framework designed to support Proof-of-Stake, BFT consensus and smart contracts.

 #### See Also
 - [Muta on GitHub](https://github.com/nervosnetwork/muta)